 How to Stop Advertising on Facebook, Google, and YouTube?
-As an advertiser myself who spent almost $300K on ads since I started my business in 2011.
+As an advertiser myself, I have spent almost $300K on ads since I started my business in 2011.
 This has been a big struggle for me.
-My biggest trouble recently with business is advertising.
+My biggest problem recently with business is advertising.

 I’ve struggled to stop doing the ads.
 I say, “Okay, I’m not going to run any more ads on Facebook, Google, and YouTube”.
 Then the next day I’m like, “Well, I have this great idea and I’ll do some ads”.

 Like today, I’ve got a very small window to film videos and guess what am I doing?
 I’m messing around making a bunch of ads which, yes, if you’re trying to get some initial views and build your channel or your brand and lay some kind of a foundation, ads can be really helpful.

 If you want your business to just skyrocket to the moon, ads do help and ads do work which is why it’s been so hard for me to stop doing them.
 So, it’s starting today.
 I do not intend to make any more ads for myself.